Troubleshoot the LDAP Users using the Microsoft Debug view

 - Hover your mouse over the LDAP configuration in question.
 At the bottom right-hand corner of the page, you will notice the ID: number for the LDAP configuration.

 - You will input that ID: number on the "TestLDAPSchema" page and click "Load LDAP Config" and that will populate all the settings of your LDAP config to the test page.

 - Next, you will need to populate the filter, you will need to copy the existing filter from the Archer LDAP configuration and past it into the Filter field the "TestLDAPSchema" page.
 Then hit "Query for Users" or other options as well.
-The output of the "Query for Users" returns the username and their groups membership plus other attributes.
+The output of the "Query for Users" returns the username and their group membership plus other attributes.
 By using the TestLDAPSchema page it helps to find out whether you are able to pull the username and their group membership.
-For instance, in Archer LDAP Configuration if you are unable to pull usernames and their group membership you can use the TestLDAPSchema page to see if you are getting the same behaviour and if that case then you will go to back to your Windows Administrator check the LDAP server.
+For instance, in Archer LDAP Configuration if you are unable to pull usernames and their group membership you can use the TestLDAPSchema page to see if you are getting the same behavior and if that case then you will go to back to your Windows Administrator check the LDAP server.